vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 18. How to Avoid Retain Cycle?
+## 18. How to Avoid the Retention Cycle?

 ### Answer:
-Use weak or unowned reference
-to break the strong reference cycle.
+Use a weak or unowned reference to break the strong reference cycle.

-Mostly used in delegate and closure.
+Mostly used in delegates and closures.

 ### Example:
 ```swift